 Zhiying (Jenny) Shan

-Dr. Zhiying Shan is an Associate Professor in the Department of Kinesiology and Integrative Physiology, and Adjunct Associate Professor in the Department of Biological Science as well as Department of Biomedical Engineering at Michigan Technological University.
+Dr. Zhiying Shan is a Professor in the Department of Kinesiology and Integrative Physiology and Adjunct Professor in the Department of Biological Science, as well as the Department of Biomedical Engineering at Michigan Technological University.
 Her research interests focus on the mechanisms of salt sensitive hypertension and associated cardiovascular diseases, particularly developing novel targets for the treatment and management of those diseases.

 - Central Mechanism of Salt Sensitive Hypertension